NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 dns server 8.8.8.8
 ```

-#### Adding a Submode <a href="#d5e1028" id="d5e1028"></a>
+#### **Adding a Submode**

-Sometimes you want a submode to be created without having a list instance, for example a submode called **aaa** where all aaa configuration is located.
+Sometimes you want a submode to be created without having a list instance, for example, a submode called `aaa` where all AAA configuration is located.

-This is done by using the tailf:cli-add-mode extension.
+This is done by using the `tailf:cli-add-mode` extension.
 For example:

 ```
 container aaa {